 The total price you pay will also be determined by the type of home you’re building.
 A very simple, small home can be relatively affordable to build.
 A more high-end, luxury home with multiple stories and architectural flourishes will, naturally, be much more expensive.

 Weighing whether you should buy an existing home or take the plunge and build your own?
 There are many important factors to consider.

 Compared to building a house, buying an existing one off the market is typically a much simpler and faster process.
-New homes can take months to build, while the home buying process can be completed in as little as a month or two.
+New homes can take months to build, while the home buying process can be completed in as little as 1 – 2 months.
 Additionally, building a home usually comes with plenty of stress and lots of decision-making.
 If you’re looking to spare yourself months of headaches, buying a home might be the easier option.

 How To Afford Building Your Own Home

 As we’ve seen, none of this will come cheap.
 While hopeful home buyers can apply for a mortgage loan to finance their purchase of an existing home, hopeful home builders don’t have that same option, as you typically can’t use a traditional mortgage to fund the building of a home.

 What you’ll need, if you don’t have the cash to fund this project, is a home construction loan.
 These are short term loans that are used to fund the building of a new home.
 You can get home construction loans that convert to a traditional mortgage loan once the construction has completed, or you can get construction-only loans that cover the costs of construction and then, once the project is completed, apply for a traditional mortgage to pay off the construction loan.

 While Rocket Mortgage® doesn’t do construction loans, you can use Rocket Mortgage® to get a loan for a newly built house.

 The Bottom Line On The Cost Of Building A House